“Change and growth take place when a person has risked himself and dares to become involved with experimenting with his own life.”—-Herbert Otto

-We must consider ourselves lucky for receiving adversity because it means we each have an opportunity to better our lives, to not remain stagnate, for when we are stagnate we are no longer truly living.
+We must consider ourselves lucky for receiving adversity because it means we each have an opportunity to better our lives, to not remain stagnant, for when we are stagnant we are no longer truly living.

 Adversity is the stepping stone to a more truthful place of where we are meant to go, of where are abilities can take us if we choose to tap into them.

 Today, if you find yourself embattled and ambivalent on how to proceed in a situation that is giving you a difficult time, look inward and ask yourself what is this struggle trying to reveal to me?
 What can I take away from it and use to improve my life?
 If you choose to see it as a lesson, you will prevail.
 Don’t let the alternative keep you from your true potential.

 “Every problem has in it the seeds of its own solution.
 If you don’t have any problems, you don’t get any seeds.” ~Norman Vincent Peale